nus-cs2103-AY1920S2/duke/docs/README.md

 <img src="Ui.png" width="400">

 ## Overview
-Tinga is an Personal Assistant Chatbot that you can use to keep track of your tasks.
+Tinga is an Personal Assistant Chatbot that helps you keep track of your tasks.

 ## Features